-E coli is a common bacteria found inside people and animals.
+Escherichia coli (E coli) is a common bacteria found in the environment, foods, and intestines of people and animals.
 Most E coli strains are harmless.
 But certain strains of E coli are harmful and can cause severe illness directly or by producing toxins.
 You can be infected by swallowing food or water that contain the bacteria.
 Contamination occurs when food or water comes in contact with stool from infected humans and animals.
 The foods that have been involved with E coli outbreaks include meat (especially ground beef), sprouts, lettuce, onions, spinach, salami, and unpasteurized milk and juice.

 Petting zoos and county fairs are places where people can become easily infected with E coli.
 This is because live animals and human food are together in one place.